Madhan-Rkv-10/size_setter/README.md

-# Sizers
+# Size Setter

-Unlocking design adaptability, the sizers package for Flutter elegantly recalibrates pixels into responsive percentages, revolutionizing cross-device aesthetics with minimal effort.
-To learn more about this, please visit the following article [sizers](https://medium.com/p/b2c5a69e337/edit)
+Unlocking design adaptability, the size_setter package for Flutter elegantly recalibrates pixels into responsive percentages, revolutionizing cross-device aesthetics with minimal effort.
+To learn more about this, please visit the following article [size_setter](https://medium.com/p/b2c5a69e337/edit)

-## Why Behind Using the sizers Package
+## Why Behind Using the size_setter Package
  <ul>
  <li style="font-family:bold "> It converts pixel sizes to percentages, utilizing the source device width as a reference</li>
   <li style="font-family:bold "> The result is layouts that seamlessly adapt to various devices.</li>